The Balgownie Estate of Bendigo of Victoria | Winedexer

 Discovering the wine region of Bendigo

-The top white wines of Winery Balgownie Estate
+The top white wines of Balgownie Estate

-On the nose the white wine of Winery Balgownie Estate. often reveals types of flavors of non oak, earth or tree fruit and sometimes also flavors of citrus fruit, tropical fruit or oak.
-In the mouth the white wine of Winery Balgownie Estate. is a powerful with a nice freshness.
+On the nose the white wine of Balgownie Estate. often reveals types of flavors of non oak, earth or tree fruit and sometimes also flavors of citrus fruit, tropical fruit or oak.
+In the mouth the white wine of Balgownie Estate. is a powerful with a nice freshness.

 • 2014With an average score of 4.20/5